2014 Yearbook Introduction

 Governance of the Society

-The ASPRS Foundation maintains an extensive and broadlybased program that provides grants, scholarships, loans and other forms of aid to individuals or organizations pursuing knowledge of imaging and geospatial information science and technology, and their applications across the scientific, governmental, and commercial sectors.
+The ASPRS Foundation maintains an extensive and broadlybased program that provides grants scholarships loans and other forms of aid to individuals or organizations pursuing knowledge of imaging and geospatial information science and technology and their applications across the scientific governmental and commercial sectors.
 A key short-term goal of the Foundation is to fully endow all existing ASPRS awards and scholarships.
 ASPRS has set aside funds from the Society’s reserve fund to match individual ASPRS member and regional contributions to the Foundation.
-The activities, bylaws, operating procedures, and Board of Trustees are listed at www.asprsfoundation.org, and donations may be made online at http://www.asprs.org/Foundation/Donate-to-the-ASPRS-Foundation.html.
+The activities bylaws operating procedures and Board of Trustees are listed at www.asprsfoundation.org and donations may be made online at https://www.asprs.org/Foundation/Donate-to-the-ASPRS-Foundation.html.